New To Care

 We also use Care Friends, a social care referral platform, where you can invite friends and family to work at Cera using your link, and earn bonuses as you do.

 It is important to us that you can care with confidence.
-You'll have full training before you start, followed by shadow shifts with an experienced carer, we will also assign you a care mentor for the first 12 weeks with us.
+You'll have full training before you start, followed by shadow shifts with an experienced carer.
+We will also assign you a care mentor for the first 12 weeks with us.
 A care mentor is an experienced carer who will be available to answer any questions you might have and support your development with us.
-You'll also work towards recognised qualifications such as the Care Certificate of SVG qualification in Scotland.
-You can find out more about training and development here.
+You'll also work towards recognised qualifications such as the Care Certificate or SVG qualification in Scotland, enhancing your skills for care and opening doors for career progression.
+Find out more about training and development opportunities..

 What do you need to work in care?

-For most roles you will need a full UK driving licence and a car to enable you to provide care in the community.
+For most roles as domiciliary carers you will need a full UK driving licence and a car to enable you to provide care in the community.
 Other than this, there are no specific qualifications needed to work in care with us.
-At Cera, we provide full support, training and development to ensure you’re confident to provide care.
+At Cera, we provide full support, training and development to ensure you’re confident to perform care assistant duties.

-Although there are no set qualifications, there are so many qualities and skills that would make someone ideal for a care position.
+Although there are no set qualifications, there are so many qualities and skills that would make someone ideal for a position as a domciliary care worker or support worker.
 From their personal life experience, to aspects of their personality.

 You can discover more about this and other qualities in our blog about what makes a great carer.